WulfNovak/Meta-Transaction-Risk-Classification/README.md

 <h1 align="center"> Meta-Transaction-Risk-Classification</h1>

 ### **Notebook exists to achieve the following:**
-- Explore Meta Transaction Data
+- Analyze and Prepare Meta Transaction data for analysis
-   - Engineer Features
 - Utilize Halving Grid Search and Bayesian Optimization
    - Will only use on Light GBM
    - Hyperparameter optimization